Migraine Headaches and Weather Changes: Triggers, Barometric Pressure, and Remedies

 There was no clear pattern in one direction, the rising or falling of barometric pressure, to trigger individuals.
 You may be sensitive to it rising or falling, but not both, so watch for this pattern.

-What can be done to protect migraine from barometric changes?
+What can be done to protect against barometric pressure changes?

 This is such a difficult question.
 However, of those common migraine triggers, on their own, they probably cannot trigger an attack.
 So most people may have to have 2 or 3 triggers – and that’s now enough to trigger an attack.